Hwajiin/Hwajiin/README.md

 ---
 ### Hi there! 😘
 I'm currently learning various *frontend* skills.
-In particular, I'm interested in the *interactive* web.🕶
+In particular, I'm interested in the web optimization.🕶

 ---